dopeantelope/missions-frontend/README.md

 ## Optimizations

-Further optimizations I would like to implement would be having categories for missions that users can toggle depending on where they are playing.
+Further optimizations include adding categories for missions that users can toggle.
 Ability to add custom missions, settings for user to choose number of missions and mission resets.

 ## Lessons Learned: